A Travel Price Comparison for Families, Couples, and Backpackers Hanoi vs. Tokyo for Attractions, Food, Nightlife, and Families

 Each neighborhood in Hanoi has its own distinct appeal, so there are pleny of areas to explore.
 Make sure you visit the old town while you're here.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

-In Tokyo, many people enjoy the live music and food that this eclectic big city offers.
+In Tokyo, many people enjoy the live music and food that this iconic big city offers.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 A weekend in Hanoi or Tokyo?